 Big Fish Restaurant

 Big Fish offers something different in Orange Beach, specifically some of the best sushi you can expect to find in the area.
 The rest of the seafood-heavy menu is also influenced by Japanese flavors, mixed in with unexpected options like meatloaf muffins.
-Overall, it’s an unassuming spot in that packs a big punch, and is a good option when you’ve tired of fried seafood (if that’s possible).
+Overall, it’s an unassuming spot that packs a big punch, and is a good option when you’ve tired of fried seafood (if that’s possible).

 Doc's Seafood Shack & Oyster Bar